-All Untours and all apartments are available for singles.
-There are no additional charges for singles on Untours.
-However, Untour packages are more expensive for singles because the cost of the Untour apartment is paid by one person instead of being divided amongst multiple travelers.
+All UnTours and all apartments are available for singles.
+There are no additional charges for singles on UnTours.
+However, UnTour packages are more expensive for singles because the cost of the UnTour apartment is paid by one person instead of being divided among multiple travelers.
 In general, the larger the apartment, the more expensive it will be for a solo traveler.
 You can shop for smaller, less expensive apartments on our website to help offset this.

-While your Untour apartment rental dates are fixed on a Wednesday-Wednesday schedule, we can often help you with hotel reservations or suggestions in your arrival city or other nearby points of interest.
+While your UnTour apartment rental dates are fixed on a Wednesday-Wednesday schedule (Saturday-Staurday for Ireland), we can often help you with hotel reservations or suggestions in your arrival city or other nearby points of interest.
 We can also make suggestions for transfers and transportation.

 And if we make your flight arrangements, we are happy to shift schedules to accommodate your extra days.
 Please let us know your plans at the time of booking.